den-materials/intro-mongoose/readme.md

 mongod
 ```

-Go into your node repl, by typing `node` into bash.
+Create a new Javascript file by typing `touch index.js` into the terminal.

 Let's require mongoose and connect to our database.